Gleland/SpectralAnalysis/README.md

 ![second gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/part2.gif)

-After importing these data files, the next step will be for documentation purposes.
-The program will save the temperature and concenntration of the mixture you are analyzing, for later data processing.
+After importing these data files, the program will save the temperature and concenntration of the mixture you are analyzing.
 The program will ask for both, and will store each answer in a separate txt file within the directory.

 ![third gif](https://github.com/Gleland/SpectralAnalysis/blob/master/images/part3.gif)